raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_5.md

 Read through the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project.
 ---/task---

-As you will have noticed by reading the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, there are a lot of settings to choose from!
-Reading the [picamera documentation](https://picamera.readthedocs.io/en/release-1.13/) can really help you make sense of it all.
+As you will have noticed by reading the [Getting started with picamera](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera/) project, the [`picamera` library](https://picamera.readthedocs.io/en/release-1.13/) allows you to set a huge selection of camera settings!

---- collapse ---
----
-title: Choosing camera settings
----
-The `picamera` library allows you to choose a selection of camera settings.
 When choosing which settings to use, or whether to leave the settings on automatic, be aware that you will be taking pictures in a variety of conditions with a range of weather, landscapes, and lighting!
-Night-time photography using the Astro Pi's Camera Module is particularly difficult: the ISS is travelling so fast that a long exposure time is needed, and this makes the photos come out very blurry in low-light conditions.
+Night-time photography using the Astro Pi's Camera Module is particularly difficult: the ISS is travelling so fast that a long exposure time is needed, and this makes the photos come out very blurry in low-light conditions.g
---- /collapse---

-Now it's your turn!
-Can you use the linked examples to create a function to capture images in your `main.py` file?

----task---
-Write a function to capture images and save it in your `main.py` file.
----/task---

 ## The Astro Pi sensors